Job Assistance / Stay Connected Program

 Due to the unique nature of our on-the-job training, many of our students find gainful employment immediately upon graduation, and even before.
 However, understandably, some of our graduates still need some assistance in finding job openings—and our commitment to helping our students find and secure those jobs is second to none.
 This is why we have put our Stay Connected Program in place.

-Beginning at week ten of your course, and for up to a year after you graduate, one of our Job Assistance Coordinators will be actively involved in helping you connect to a successful career, starting with a series of lessons designed to position you for employment, and finishing by contacting real film production companies to help make the introductions for you, attempting to help you get your foot in the door.
+Beginning at week ten of your course, and for up to a year after you graduate, one of our Career Counselors will be actively involved in helping you connect to a successful career, starting with a series of lessons designed to position you for employment, and finishing by contacting real film production companies to help make the introductions for you, attempting to help you get your foot in the door.

 The Film Connection’s Stay Connected Program starts with the following steps, to be completed every two weeks, designed to help you make the most of your newly-acquired skills and potential: